samlin001/asd-codelabs/codelab1/README.md

 1. Follow the instructions for [Creating a project](https://cloud.google.com/resource-manager/docs/creating-managing-projects#creating_a_project)
     - Project name: **ASD Codelab1**
-    - Keep the Project ID handly as it's the unique identifier for your projec.
+    - Keep the Project ID handly as it's the unique identifier for your project.
-    **my-project-id** is used as the example.
+    **my-project-id** is used as an example.
 Which should be replaced with the actual Project ID.

 <img src="res/startProj.png" width="400">

 2. If you never enable billing, [Enable billing](https://cloud.google.com/billing/docs/how-to/modify-project#enable_billing_for_a_project) first.
-So, you can proceed the following steps.
+So, you can proceed with the following steps.

 3. Enable Compute Engine API
     - In [GCP Console](http://console.cloud.google.com/), select the project: **ASD Codelab1**